 - Proof of attendance/registration in any form

 - All reimbursement paperwork should be submitted to the GSO Comptroller.

-- Reimbursement paperwork must be submitted within 30 days of completing the travel, or the award is forfeited.
-Please email the Financial Secretary is you cannot meet this deadline.
+- Reimbursement paperwork should be submitted within 30 days of completing the travel.
+Please email the GSO Comptroller or the Financial Secretary if you cannot meet this deadline.